AidanJones/simpleWebServiceTestGolang/README.md

 # Overview
 Places the message (value) to store into a map with a unique id (key).
 The key is returned in the form {"id":12345}.

-When the a request for the value comes in, if it exists it will be retrieved, if it does not then there following error is sent. "message Id not found".
+When the a request for the value/message comes in, if it exists it will be retrieved, if it does not then there following error is sent. "message Id not found".

 # How to run: